SAP-samples/btp-s4hana-nocode-extension/create-application/mobile_services/README.md

 1. Install the APK on your Android device.

+    This will vary according to the device you are using.
+If you are using a physical device, you will transfer the APK from your computer to the device (via USB usually).
+You will then locate the file on the device and start the installation.
+If you are using an emulator as shown below, simply draging the APK file onto the emulator might start the installation.

     ![Install](./images/APK_01.png)

+2. Find the app on your device.

     ![Installed](./images/APK_02.png)

-2. Start the app.
+3. Start the app.

     ![Start Setup](./images/APK_03.png)

-3. Choose **GET STARTED** and follow the instructions.
+4. Choose **GET STARTED** and follow the instructions.
 Once you have finished the configuration process, the deployed app should start automatically.

     ![Running](./images/APK_04.png)

+The app should behave as before, with live data displayed that is read from the backend system and navigation to the details page by clicking on a record.